 Inspired by the Rust and Pony languages, Cone's static type system aggressively reduces runtime overhead further:

 - Static permissions signal when data is immutable or uniquely referenced, enabling memory-access optimizations, reductions in garbage collection (GC) bookkeeping, and lockless, cross-thread sharing of immutable and mutable data.

-- Static memory management techniques, such as borrowed references and lexical move/drop semantics, make possible more substantial GC bookkeeping reductions.
+- Static memory management techniques, such as borrowed references and lexical move/finalization semantics, make possible more substantial GC bookkeeping reductions.

-In addition, Cone's easy-to-use custom allocators, such as pools and arenas, go a long way towards lowering the runtime cost of frequent memory allocation and free events, commonly required by 3D worlds.
+In addition, Cone's easy-to-use custom regions, such as pools and arenas, go a long way towards lowering the runtime cost of frequent memory allocation and free events, commonly required by 3D worlds.

 To keep 3D program assets small, Cone's 3D libraries are guided by a modular, opt-in philosophy.
 Rather than making users wait for a monolithic, do-everything 3D engine to finish loading, 3D worlds can pick-and-choose the 3D features they require and schedule when to downloaded them in the background so as to be available when required.

 The Cone runtime for 3D web is quite small, as it leverages code logic already resident in the client browser.